 For hospitals and clinics that are part of UW Medicine, this policy is intended to define “professionalism” at the UW Medicine level in accordance with The Joint Commission standards.
 Under this policy, “desirable behavior” means demonstrating professionalism as described above and “disruptive behavior” means engaging in conduct that is unprofessional as described above.
 The hospitals and clinics will have policies and practices implementing these principles and may further define expectations regarding appropriate conduct.

-This Policy was revised in 2016 by the Continuous Professionalism Improvement (CPI) Committee, with engagement and feedback from UW School of Medicine elected Faculty Councils and Vice Deans, the Medical School Executive Committee (MSEC) and the UW Medicine Strategic Leadership Council.
+This Policy was implemented May 5, 2009, revised in November 2016 and October 2017 by the Continuous Professionalism Improvement (CPI) Committee, with engagement and feedback from UW School of Medicine elected Faculty Councils and Vice Deans, the Medical School Executive Committee (MSEC) and the UW Medicine Strategic Leadership Council.
 The CPI committee reviews the Policy annually, with formal renewal when changes are needed.
 Please send feedback regarding this policy to the Chair of the CPI Committee (Molly Blackley Jackson, MD -

 Paul G. Ramsey, M.D.